gpego/ROS2_learning_journey/README.md

 # ROS2_learning_journey
-The 367Mth starting material about ROS2.
-This time by someone who doesn't know ROS2 at all.
-What could go wrong?
+Notes about a beginners ROS2 guide.
 ## Before getting started
 This is not intended to be a full fledged ROS2 guide.
 I'm nowhere enough good to write one.
 It is just of a collection of the notes I'm taking while getting into the magical world if ROS2, alongside the articles/tutorials I'm reading.